OpenDSA/OpenDSA/RST/en/PIFLA/NFA.rst

 Non-Deterministic Finite Automata
 ---------------------------------

-Lots of times we have to make decisions.
+We often have to make decisions.
 Sometimes, once we make the decision, we cannot undo it.
 Sometimes, we can go back, change our minds, make the other choice.
-But even then, we still had to spend the time investigating the false path.
+But even then, we still had to spend time investigating the false path.

 Imagine that when we came to a decision point, we could clone